Update: ‘Toyota Hilux EV,’ ‘New GM EV Truck,’ and ‘Chevrolet Silverado LFP’ added and ‘Ram midsize pickup truck’ updated.

-The list includes electric trucks from brands with a proven track record, either having built millions of vehicles, or invested billions of dollars into EVs, or are well-backed by investors.
+The list includes electric trucks from brands with a proven track record that have either built millions of vehicles, invested billions of dollars in EVs, or are well backed by investors.

-Slate Automotive, a Michigan start-up backed by Jeff Bezos, is taking a different approach to the electric pickup segment.
-Instead of futuristic styling or luxury features, it is developing a no-frills model priced in the mid-20,000s.
+Slate Automotive, a Michigan startup backed by Jeff Bezos, is taking a different approach to the electric pickup segment.
+Instead of futuristic styling or luxury features, it is developing a no-frills model priced in the mid-USD 20,000s.
 Deliveries are scheduled to begin in Q4 2026.

 The compact truck rides on steel wheels, has plain body panels, and a stripped-down interior without a touchscreen, automatic climate control, or even power windows.
 While the presentation is minimal, Slate plans extensive customization options.